adequately good

 Hashchange

 This event is quite simple.
-Whenever the window.location.hash property changes, by following a ...
+Whenever the window.location.hash property changes, by following a link, setting the property, editing the URL bar, or ...

 Writing Testable JavaScript